Mystics make 15 3-pointers in 92-74 victory over Dream - WHIZ News

 Washington was 8 of 12 from 3-point range in the first half to help build a 52-32 lead.
 Atkins and Cloud each made three 3-pointers in the first half, while Atlanta was just 3 of 11.

 Cloud, who did not play in the fourth quarter, finished 4 of 5 from distance.
-Atkins was 4 of 6 as Washington shot 60% (15 of 25).
+Atkins was 4 of 6 as Washington shot 60% (15 of 25) from 3-point range.

 Elena Delle Donne and Myisha Hines-Allen each had 11 points for Washington (13-9).
 Shatori Walker-Kimbrough added nine points on three 3-pointers.